jonathanHuwP/tet_mesh_tools/README.md

 Install the package to the environment using pip.

-`pip install --editable .`
+`pip install -e . --config-settings editable_mode=strict`

-This will produce a directory called 'tetmeshtools.egg-info', do not move, rename, or delete this directory.
+This will produce directories called 'tetmeshtools.egg-info' and 'build', do not move, rename, or delete these directories.

 Make the documentation run doxygen